RaFaTEOLI/open-grades/readme.md

 - Notify your students.
 - Create warnings for bad behavior and etc.

-## Open Grades Team
+## Our Team

-We would like to extend our thanks to the following member of the team.
+We would like to extend our thanks to the following members of the team.
 If you are interested in becoming a member of the team, please send an email to [rafinha.tessarolo@hotmail.com](mailto:rafinha.tessarolo@hotmail.com)

 - **[Rafael Tessarolo](https://github.com/RaFaTEOLI)**
 - **[Allan Galdino](https://github.com/GaldinoAllan)**